 The Bachelor of Arts in Mass Communication is a general degree for students interested in producing mass media messages and emphasizes mastering production skills in more than one medium.
-Within the degree are unofficial emphasis areas in journalism and sports broadcasting.

 The Bachelor of Science in Mass Communication with an emphasis in Media Management and Sales is designed to prepare students for opportunities in media management through coursework and experience managing student media.